craigwalton-dsit/inspect-soocon25/README.md

 [instructions here](https://inspect.ai-safety-institute.org.uk/models.html) for using a hosted model.

+> ![TIP]
+> If you need to try an even smaller model, consider `hf/EleutherAI/pythia-70m-deduped`,
+> which is under 200 MiB in size and won't require as much RAM.

 > [!INFO]
 > Don't worry if you see a "UserWarning: Can't initialize NVML" warning.
 This just means
 > that the model won't be able to use GPU acceleration.